JackJones2027/odin-recipes/README.md

 This project is my first project utilizing the skills I have been learning through the Odin Project.
 I am demonstarting my programming knowledge in HTML as well as my system knowledge of Git and Bash.

+In this project I learned a lot about the application of HTML and faced some issues and learning oppurtunities in Git and HTML.
+Overall, I feel that I gained valuable experience in formatting HTML pages and working with Git repositories.